asheshh-lal/Programing-for-analytics/Notebooks/README.md

 The CitiBike program, launched in New York City in 2013, offers an eco-friendly, affordable, and convenient mode of transportation for residents and tourists.
 With thousands of bikes and hundreds of docking stations, CitiBike is an integral part of NYC's transportation system.
 The project utilizes CitiBike's trip and real-time data to analyze user behavior, bike utilization, and station demand patterns, while employing machine learning techniques to uncover meaningful insights.

 # Team Members
-Kallakuri Venkata Ra Vaishnavi
+1. Kallakuri Venkata Ra Vaishnavi
-Bejawada Harish
+2. Bejawada Harish
-Shrestha Ashesh Lal (Project lead)
+3. Ashesh Lal Shrestha
-Vemula Saisharan
+4. Vemula Saisharan
 # Data Sources
 ## Historical Trip Data (2013-2024):
 Trip Data from 2013-2024